zapman449/monitorama_2016_notes/Mon10__Everything.@obfuscurity.taught.me.about.Monitoring__by_Pete.Cheslock.md

 * Devs need to own their dashboards.
 * "There's technical debt, then there's technical subprime mortgages with exploding ballon payments." @markimbriaco
-* If you're not embarrased, you're not devopsing hard enough.
+* If you're not embarrassed, you're not devopsing hard enough.
 * this tool choice matters not to your customer.
 Barely matters to you.
 * Community matters, relationships matter.
 Tech matters less.
 * You are (probably) not google.
-Don't solve their problem.
+Don't solve their problem. ***
 * Solve for your problems, today.
 * No excuse for having no metrics or telemetry.
 Pick something and use it.